mawais-afz/java-interview-questions/java-basics.md

    - **Dynamic Array Bounds**: Array bounds are checked dynamically at runtime
    - **Dynamic Security**: Security policies can be configured and enforced at runtime

+3. **Distinguish between static loading and dynamic class loading?**

+   **Static Class Loading**:

+   - Classes are loaded at compile time
+   - All required classes must be available when the program starts
+   - Uses the `new` keyword for object creation
+   - More predictable but less flexible
+   - Better performance as classes are loaded upfront
+   - Memory is allocated at startup for all classes

+   **Dynamic Class Loading**:

+   - Classes are loaded on-demand at runtime
+   - Classes can be loaded when needed, not necessarily at startup
+   - Uses `Class.forName()` or ClassLoader methods
+   - More flexible and memory efficient
+   - Allows for plugin architectures and modular applications
+   - Can handle situations where class locations are not known at compile time
+   - May have slight performance overhead due to runtime loading

-3. **Explain the main idea behind Java and the concept of Write Once, Run Anywhere**
+4. **Explain the main idea behind Java and the concept of Write Once, Run Anywhere**

    The main idea behind Java is to create a language that is simple, secure, and platform-independent.
 The concept of "Write Once, Run Anywhere" (WORA) is one of Java's core principles, which means: